RahulGupta16/Real-Time-Cryptocurrency-Data-Collection-and-Dashboarding/README.md

 ## Usage
 ### Running the Pipeline
-1. Run the data ingestion script:
+1. Run the data ingestion & ETL script:
     ```bash
-    python data_ingestion.py
+    python3 Crypto_Data_Ingestion.py
     ```

-2. Run the ETL process:
+2. Upload data to GCS (if needed):
     ```bash
-    python3 crypto_code.py
-    ```

-3. Upload data to GCS (if needed):
-    ```bash
     python storage_manager.py
     ```

-4. Access the Looker dashboards to visualize the data.
+3. Access the Looker dashboards to visualize the data.

 ## Conclusion
 This project provides a comprehensive solution for real-time cryptocurrency data analysis.
 By leveraging Python and GCP tools, the data pipeline ensures efficient data processing, storage, and visualization.
 This empowers users to make informed, data-driven decisions in the fast-paced world of cryptocurrency trading.